The Paradox of Plugins: eXtend Your WordPress Site Safely & Sanely (with eXamples & Tips for Vetting)

 Plugins can be built to: add a shopping cart to sell products or services on your site; implement a customer service and support ticket system; display products for sale; create contact forms (for surveys, polls and so forth); add a live chat feature to your site; or add new subscribers to your Mailchimp list directly from your WordPress site.

-How can a plugin improve site functionality?
+How can a WordPress plugin improve site functionality?
 Is there an eXample?

 Last spring, the Century Group hired eXcelisys for custom WordPress plugin development.
 Century Group specializes in direct hire and temporary staffing in the areas of accounting and finance.